 Donations are accepted with the understanding that once accepted, they become the property of the University.
 The library reserves the right to exchange, discard, or sell donated material.
 When materials are judged to be unsuited to our collections, we will make an effort to place them appropriately.

-The library does not appraise the value of gifts, but a formal acknowledgement can be provided upon request.
+The library does not appraise the value of gifts, but a formal acknowledgment can be provided upon request.
 All donors should be informed that questions regarding tax deductions are best referred to the U.S. Internal Revenue Service or personal tax advisor.

 In the case of materials not suitable for the Monmouth University Library, donors may wish to consider other organizations, such as the Monmouth County Libraries.